-- i. potential effects to fish and fish habitat, interactions between the Project and these effects, and indicators that will be used to measure these effects; - ii. changes in waterbodies or watercourses potentially affecting fish passage (upstream and downstream); - iii. changes to riparian areas, littoral zones, or areas at higher elevation (e.g., the removal of vegetation causing higher flows of sediments), that could affect fish and fish habitat, and productivity; - iv. any alteration to accessibility or use of habitat, including residence and critical habitat; - v. risk of fish mortality, including that associated with noise and vibrations caused by blasting (above ground and underground) and other activities in or near the aquatic environment; and entrapment, impingement, crushing, burial or entrainment; - vi. potential introduction or movement of aquatic invasive species, including pathogens, through Project work and activities; - vii. changes to fish and fish habitat as a result of water quality changes from potential discharges to the aquatic environment, effluent at the discharge point and in the receiving environment, and seepage and runoff from the industrial facility and marine terminal not expelled through a discharge point;

-- viii. for linear Projects, a description of watercourse crossing techniques to be used and the criteria for determining the techniques proposed for each watercourse crossing; and - ix. any other changes resulting from the Project that may affect fish and fish habitat and marine plants.
+- i.
+Interactions between fish and fish habitat and the Project, and indicators that will be used to measure these effects; - ii. work windows and sensitive times of the year (e.g. migration, feeding and spawning) which are critical for fish populations; - iii. changes in waterbodies or watercourses potentially affecting fish passage (upstream and downstream) including potential seasonal and/or permanent changes in water levels and/or flow due to water withdrawal for the project; - iv. changes to riparian areas, littoral zones, or areas at higher elevation (e.g., the removal of vegetation causing higher flows of sediments), that could affect fish and fish habitat, and productivity; - v. changes to fish and fish habitat as a result of water quality changes from discharges to the aquatic environment, effluent at the discharge point and in the receiving environment, and seepage and runoff from the industrial facility and marine terminal not expelled through a discharge point; - vi. any alteration to accessibility or use of habitat, including residence and critical habitat; - vii. risk of fish mortality, including that associated with noise and vibrations caused by blasting (above ground and underground), vessel strikes, entrapment, impingement, crushing, burial, entrainment or other activities in or near the aquatic environment; - viii. potential introduction or movement of aquatic invasive species, including pathogens, through Project works, undertakings and activities; - ix. for linear Projects, a description of watercourse crossing techniques to be used and the criteria for determining the techniques proposed for each watercourse crossing; and - x. any other changes resulting from the Project that may affect fish and fish habitat and marine plants. - xi. work windows and sensitive times of the year (e.g. migration, feeding and spawning) which are critical for fish populations identified in the study area; - xii. site preparation, construction, operation and maintenance, and decommissioning and rehabilitation of Project facilities or infrastructure including, but not limited to: